Recruitment Privacy Notice

-Alterledger is a small practice so you will exposed to every area of business.
+Alterledger is a small practice so you will exposed to every area of business from the start.
 You will have regular contact with clients on the phone, email and zoom.

 We have a modern, spacious and airy office in Glasgow with good transport links by bus, subway and train.